 St Michael's is one of the primary schools (Kindergarten to Year 6) in the Diocese of Maitland-Newcastle.
 St Michael's is a middle size school situated in Nelson Bay on the Tomaree Peninsula at Port Stephens.
-The school draws from a variety of areas on the Peninsula - Nelson Bay, Anna Bay, Fingal Bay, Corlette, Shoal Bay, Soldier's Point, Salt Ash, Salamander Bay, Taylor's Beach, Tanilba Bay, Bob's Farm and Lemon Tree Passage.
-St Michael's was opened in 1962 in a new brick Church-Hall in Magnus St Nelson Bay staffed by the Sisters of Mercy.
+The school draws from a variety of areas on the Peninsula - Nelson Bay, Anna Bay, Fingal Bay, Corlette, Shoal Bay, Soldier's Point, Salt Ash, Salamander Bay, Taylor's Beach, Tanilba Bay, Boat Harbour, One Mile, Bob's Farm and Lemon Tree Passage.
+St Michael's was opened in 1962 in a new brick Church-Hall in Magnus St Nelson Bay and was staffed by the Sisters of Mercy.
 The school consisted of 3 classrooms with 42 pupils.
 Eventually land was bought in Wahgunyah Rd to build a new school.
 This was opened in 1969.
-Further extensions were made to the school in 1984 and in 1991 a new library was built due to the generous donation of \$100,000 by a parishioner - Mary Lopes.
+Further extensions were made to the school in 1984 and in 1991 a new library was built due to the generous donation of \$100,000 by a parishioner -Mary Lopes.
 The present administration building was upgraded in 2003.
 In 2009, monies were distributed by the Federal Government, under the BER Scheme, to cover the construction of a hall, 5 classrooms, toilets and a canteen.
-St Michael's is situated in a bushland setting and in 2022 comprised of 11 classes.
-The school is awaiting on a DA for further improvements.
+St Michael's is situated in a bushland setting and in 2023 comprised of 10 classes.
+These classes comprised of 2 Early Stage 1 classes, 3 Stage 1 classes, 3 Stage 2 classes and 2 Stage 3 classes.
+The school is awaiting further building improvements scheduled in 2024.